August 22, 2025

 Iconic ocean vistas, towering cedars, and the dramatic silhouette of Siwash Rock.
 Works for romantic portraits and energetic family sessions.

-Portrait couple at sunset on the Stanley Park Seawall with Siwash Rock in the background.
+Couple at Stanley Park seawall with Siwash Rock and ocean background.

 Golden light along the Seawall is unbeatable.